The 10 Best Cordless Impact Wrenches

 In the case of the former, a corded tool is fine if you don’t like relying on batteries because they used to die on you unexpectedly.
 However, with the advent of Lithium-ion battery technologies, ghosting and other battery drain issues that were commonplace a few years ago are no longer an issue.
-Being plugged into a power outlet has some benefits, but it’s also a safety hazard for tripping over the cable, a power surge could damage the tool, or there’s not enough power outlets for all the tools needing a socket at the same time.
+Being plugged into a power outlet has some benefits, but it’s also a safety hazard for tripping over the cable, a power surge could damage the tool, or there are not enough power outlets for all the tools needing a socket at the same time.
 Read more about Electric Impact Wrench.

-With the latter, taking the lug nuts off by hand is a time-consuming, energy-sapping process that’s no fun.
+- With the latter, taking the lug nuts off by hand is a time-consuming, energy-sapping process that’s no fun.
 Anyone who’s previously been stuck by the side of the road with a flat tire and needed to swap it out for the spare in the trunk can attest to having had trouble removing all the lug nuts (there’s almost always one stubborn one).